 Remember, all you need from your first supplier is a product that you can ship at a profit.
 It may not be the best wholesale price for you, but don't sweat that in the beginning.

-Your first goal is to ship product.
+Your first goal is to ship a product.
 Then you can improve your bottom line by trying other wholesale suppliers as you continue to build and grow your business.